Quantum Suppression of Mass Inflation in Reissner-Nordstr\"{o}m Interiors via Wheeler-DeWitt Equation: Analytic Solution of Wheeler-DeWitt Equation for Reissner-Nordstr o m Interiors

 The Gaussian envelope falls off exponentially away from $Q_0$, indicating strong localization in the $Q$-direction.
 While this simple form cannot be applied to the complete solution in Eq.~(\ref{eq:gsbs}), we anticipate that the exact wave function exhibits the same characteristic suppression at large $|Q-Q_0|$.

-In conclusion, the simplified Gaussian wave function for the Reissner–Nordström interior constitutes a particular solution to the Wheeler–DeWitt equation, Eq.~(\ref{eq:wdw}), in the absence of a cosmological constant.
+In conclusion, the simplified Gaussian wave function for the Reissner–Nordstr\"{o}m interior constitutes a particular solution to the Wheeler–DeWitt equation, Eq.~(\ref{eq:wdw}), in the absence of a cosmological constant.
 Its functional form can be written as

-where, naggingly repeating, $\sigma$ is the standard deviation, $Q_{0\pm}=r_Q/r_\pm$ are the localization centers in the $Q$–direction, $r_Q$ is the characteristic length scale associated with the charge, $r_\pm$ are the outer (event) and inner (Cauchy) horizons of the Reissner–Nordström black hole, $r_s$ is the Schwarzschild radius, and $\lambda$ is a separation constant.
+where, naggingly repeating, $\sigma$ is the standard deviation, $Q_{0\pm}=r_Q/r_\pm$ are the localization centers in the $Q$–direction, $r_Q$ is the characteristic length scale associated with the charge, $r_\pm$ are the outer (event) and inner (Cauchy) horizons of the Reissner–Nordstr\"{o}m black hole, $r_s$ is the Schwarzschild radius, and $\lambda$ is a separation constant.
 For the incoming wave originating from the event horizon, we denote the solution by $\Psi_{+}$, characterized by $r_+$ and $Q_{0+} = r_Q / r_+$.
 For the outgoing(ingoing) wave propagating toward(from) the Cauchy horizon, we denote the solution by $\Psi_{-}$, characterized by $r_-$ and $Q_{0-} = r_Q / r_-$.